The RS485 Interface in a Wireless World

-I am a huge fan of the Nokia 3310 that has recently made a comeback in the mobile phone industry.
-If you’ve never used one in your life then you’re missing out one of the most reliable and durable mobile phone in recent history.
-Unlike the early 2000’s, it’s not to find mobile phones that can double as a nut-cracker and survive the worst of falls.
+I am a huge fan of the Nokia 3310 that made a comeback in the mobile phone industry a few years ago.
+If you’ve never used one in your life then you’re missing out on one of the most reliable and durable mobile phones in recent history.
+Unlike the early 2000’s, it’s not easy to find mobile phones that can double as a hammer or fall into the Grand Canyon and survive.

-The same form of robustness and reliability in the world of electrical design is RS485 communication.
-Like the Nokia, I will be loyal to it forever.
-However, as wireless communication technology becomes more ubiquitous with each passing day, I wonder whether my tried and true protocol will become an artifact of old times.
+In the world of electrical design, RS485 communication offers a similar robustness and resiliency for cable based data rate.
+As wireless communication technology becomes more ubiquitous with each passing day, I wonder whether this tried and true protocol will become an artifact of old times.

 The RS-485 and its applications

-Interference: The RS485 is a standard that defines the electrical characteristics of a serial communication protocol that transmits data in a half-duplex differential mode.
+Interference: The RS485 is a standard that defines the electrical characteristics of a serial communication protocol and transmits data in a half-duplex differential mode.
 As a result of the differential signaling and twisted pair cable, data transmitted over RS485 can go as far as 1200 meters and has a high tolerance to signal interference.
+Beyond that, signals through a twisted pair cable or the like will deteriorate.

 Process automation, where RS485 is still king

-Distance: Another communication my Nokia couldn’t solve was when I would call my girlfriend, who was in North America, while I was away traveling in Europe.
-The nine hour time difference meant that when I was waking up to start my day, she was getting ready for bed and it became hard to relate to one another.
-If only we could be expert communicators like RS485, which addresses the issue of ground shift.
+Distance: While I was away traveling in Europe, the nine hour time difference makes it hard to relate to communicate with back home.
+If only we could become expert communicators like RS485 and addresses the issue of ground shift.
 Devices that operate in different locations have different ground points and are not the same relative voltage.
-With RS485, the data integrity remains intact even if two devices are referenced to grounds of different potentials.
+With RS485, the data integrity and data rate remains intact even if two devices are referenced to grounds of different potentials.
 This is because RS485 uses differential signals, where logic 1 is reflected by a logic 0 in a pair of data lines, as opposed to single ended signals that reference the data signal to ground.

 The RS485 defines only the electrical standards, leaving the interfacing protocol open to popular standards like Modbus, Profibus or proprietary protocols introduced by respective manufacturers.
 This flexibility has made RS485 popular in applications like automation controls, data acquiring solutions and building automation systems.